AY2223S1-CS2103T-T17-4/tp/docs/UserGuide.md

 * Appointments with only 'ear' tag will be in the same group.
 * Appointments with both 'ear' and 'nose' tags will be in the same group.

-Appointments in the same group will be sorted automatically by their datetime in ascending order.
+Appointments in the same group will be sorted automatically by their date and time in ascending order.

 Format: